stefanDeveloper/heiDGAF/docs/pipeline.rst

    and content.
 Adds ``subnet_id`` that it retrieves from the client's IP address in the logline.
 2. :class:`BufferedBatch`: Buffers validated loglines with respect to their ``subnet_id``.
 Maintains the timestamps for accurate processing and analysis per key (``subnet_id``).
 Returns sorted batches.
-3. :class:`CollectorKafkaBatchSender`: Adds messages to the data structure :class:`BufferedBatch`, maintains the timer and checks the fill level of the key-specific batches.
+3. :class:`BufferedBatchSender`: Adds messages to the data structure :class:`BufferedBatch`, maintains the timer and checks the fill level of the key-specific batches.
 Sends the key's batches if full, sends all batches at timeout.

 Main Classes